smart-data-models/dataModel.DCAT-AP/DataServiceDCAT-AP/doc/spec_JA.md

       x-ngsi:
         type: Property
     title:
-      description: 'This property contains a name given to the Data Service.
-This property can be repeated for parallel language versions of the name.'
+      description: Property.
+This property contains a name given to the Data Service.
+This property can be repeated for parallel language versions of the name.
       items:
         type: string
       type: array
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be DataServiceDCAT-AP'
+      description: Property.
+NGSI Entity type.
+It has to be DataServiceDCAT-AP
       enum:
         - DataServiceDCAT-AP
       type: string